How Long Does It Take to Spay a Dog? What You Need to Know!

 - Infection or inflammation of incision site

-The chances of these occurring are quite low, and some can be avoided by keeping your pet from licking excessively at the incision site.
-But talk to your vet about any concerns you may have about the spaying process before it happens.
+The chances of these occurring are pretty low, and some can be avoided by keeping your pet from licking excessively at the incision site.
+But talk to your vet about any concerns about the spaying process before it happens.

 Conclusion

-Having your dog spayed won’t be a long process in and of itself, as spaying typically takes 90 minutes to complete at most.
-Recovery will be what takes the longest time, but keeping your dog away from its incision site and calm in the days following surgery will allow it to heal more quickly.
+Having your dog spayed isn’t a long process, and it typically takes 90 minutes to complete at most.
+Recovery will be what takes the longest time, but keeping your dog away from the incision site and calm in the days following surgery will allow them to heal more quickly.

-When it comes to the age you should have your pup spayed, it’s best to talk to your vet as there are differing opinions on what age is best.
-Ideally, though, you’ll be aiming for your pet to be at least 6 months old.
+When it comes to the age you should have your pup spayed, it’s best to talk to your vet since there are various opinions on what age is best.
+Ideally, your pet should be at least 6 months old.

-And, though there are a few risks associated with spaying, the chances of them happening are relatively low (and you’ll probably find the benefits worth it).
-Still, talk to your vet about any worries you may have about the process before it happens.
-They can let you know in detail how they’ll be doing the procedure and what safety measures will be taken.
-Overall, most dogs will be perfectly fine (though feeling a bit sore) after being spayed!
+Although there are a few risks associated with spaying, the chances of them happening are relatively low.
+Still, talk to your vet about any worries you have about the process.
+They can explain in detail how they’ll perform the procedure and which safety measures will be taken.
+Overall, most dogs are perfectly fine (though sore) after being spayed!

 See Also: